The Circus of Dreams at the Swarovski Crystal Worlds

 This summer, a very special program awaits you at the Swarovski Crystal Worlds: the almost magnetic attraction of the circus casts its spell over visitors.

-From July 24 to August 29, 2021, you can not only experience sparkling works of art, but also meet six artists of the Circus-Theater Roncalli in the spacious garden of the facility.
-Monsieur Momo, the likable clown, is one of the six artists who will make the circus of dreams come true for you daily from 9 a.m. to 7 p.m. with brilliant body control and fascinating stories.
-It’s showtime a total of sixteen times a day, when the artists shake the laws of gravity and create magical moments out of thin air.
+From July 24 to August 29, 2021, you can not only experience sparkling works of art.
+You can also meet six artists of the Circus-Theater Roncalli in the spacious garden of the facility.
+Monsieur Momo, the likable clown, is one of the artists who will make the circus of dreams come true daily from 9 a.m. to 7 p.m. with brilliant body control and fascinating stories.
+It’s showtime a total of sixteen times a day!
+Witness when the artists shake the laws of gravity and create magical moments out of thin air.

 With so much excitement, refreshments are of course a must: Refreshments and summer snacks await you at the food truck in the garden.

-Another highlight that we don’t want to deprive you of and that you definitely shouldn’t miss during your visit is the “Carousel” for guests of all ages.
+Another highlight that you definitely shouldn’t miss during your visit is the “Carousel” for guests of all ages.

 The carousel was created in collaboration with Spanish designer Jaime Hayon.
 The goal was to create a unique, interactive installation – and that was clearly met.
 The “Carousel” even won the Wallpaper Design Award in the “Best Ride” category in 2020.

-We hope we could give you some ideas and inspiration on how to spend an unforgettable visit to the Swarovski Crystal Worlds this summer.
+We hope we could give you some inspiration for an unforgettable visit to the Swarovski Crystal Worlds this summer.
 Let yourself be enchanted and immerse yourself in a magical world for a few hours!
 There is nothing better than escaping from everyday life for a sparkling, dazzling time.

 All information and tickets at swarovski.com/kristallwelten